google/transit/gtfs-realtime/spec/en/reference.md

 Determines whether the current fetch is incremental.

 *   **FULL_DATASET**: this feed update will overwrite all preceding realtime information for the feed.
 Thus this update is expected to provide a full snapshot of all known realtime information.
 *   **DIFFERENTIAL**: currently, this mode is **unsupported** and behavior is **unspecified** for feeds that use this mode.
-There are discussions on the [GTFS Realtime mailing-list](http://groups.google.com/group/gtfs-realtime) around fully specifying the behavior of DIFFERENTIAL mode and the documentation will be updated when those discussions are finalized.
+There are discussions on the [GTFS Realtime mailing list](http://groups.google.com/group/gtfs-realtime) around fully specifying the behavior of DIFFERENTIAL mode and the documentation will be updated when those discussions are finalized.

 #### Values